 BERT Training Time Estimate for GPUs

-Using this data, a GPU cluster of V100s/RTX 2080 Tis with good networking (Infiniband +56GBits/s) and good parallelization algorithms (for example using Microsoft’s CNTK) we can expect to train BERT on 64 GPUs (the equivalent to 4 TPU pods) in 5 1/3 days or 8 1/2 days.
-On an 8 GPU machine for V100/RTX 2080 Tis with any software and any parallelization algorithm (PyTorch, TensorFlow) one can expect to train BERT in 42 days or 68 days.
-For a standard 4 GPU desktop with RTX 2080 Ti (much cheaper than other options), one can expect to replicate BERT in 99 days.
+Using this data, a GPU cluster of V100s/RTX 2080 Tis with good networking (Infiniband +56GBits/s) and good parallelization algorithms (for example using Microsoft’s CNTK) we can expect to train BERT large on 64 GPUs (the equivalent to 16 TPUs) or BERT base on 16 GPUs in 5 1/3 days or 8 1/2 days.
+On an 8 GPU machine for V100/RTX 2080 Tis with any software and any parallelization algorithm (PyTorch, TensorFlow) one can expect to train BERT large in 21 days or 34 days and BERT base in 10 2/3 or 17 days.
+For a standard 4 GPU desktop with RTX 2080 Ti (much cheaper than other options), one can expect to replicate BERT large in 68 days and BERT base in 34 days.

 Limitations of the Bandwidth Model